We want you to choose the best place to work, and we believe that asking hard questions is a good way to learn the truth.

 If it can be disclosed, what is the craziest case Counter Tax Lawyers have ever dealt with?

-It depends on who you ask.
+We'd all answer this question differently.
 We’re working on publishing some case studies, though, so eventually, you’ll be able to read those.

 Do you collaborate with lawyers from other law firms or is Counter Tax self-sufficient?